 Altogether experts say this city housed roughly 30,000 people but why would anyone build a city underground?

 Although the cities were used as usual habitats in later years, the primary reason for their existence is protection against invaders of which the underground cities would have been extremely useful during the Arab raids and also for Christians fleeing from Roman persecution.

 Although Derinkuyu is the most famous and celebrated underground city of Cappadocia, many others exist, and roughly, 20 are open to the public.
 Kaymakli is very similar to Derinkuyu just smaller, while Mazi Underground City is unique in that as well as descending downwards, it also weaves its way to into a large rock above surface level.
 Read more about the other cities here.

 When it comes to major attractions of Cappadocia, the churches are the first must-see, but underground cities should be 2nd on your list of things to do.
-Our 2-day mini Cappadocia tour does both and much more.
+Our 9 day Best of Turkey Tour tour does both and much more.
 Find out about it here.